timopruesse/machine_setup/README.md

 ## TODOs

-### 1.0.0
+### 1.1.0

-- Add other binaries and installation options
 - Improve the terminal output
   - hide most of it behind a `--verbose` flag

-### 1.1.0

 - make it possible to specify that all commands in a task should be run in parallel (this might be useful when cloning/updating a chunk of repos for example)
 - Add option to run `copy` and `symlink` as root user (needed to move/link some system files)